romanlarionov/VirtualVista/README.md

 Notes
 ------

-This only works on Mac OS X, for now.
+This only works on Mac OS X... for now.

 Will extend to other operating systems in the future.